Aliases for CSHL1 Gene

 GeneCards Summary for CSHL1 Gene

-CSHL1 (Chorionic Somatomammotropin Hormone-Like 1) is a Protein Coding gene.
-Diseases associated with CSHL1 include trophoblastic neoplasm and isolated growth hormone deficiency.
-Among its related pathways are Notch Signaling Pathway (sino).
-GO annotations related to this gene include hormone activity.
+CSHL1 (Chorionic Somatomammotropin Hormone Like 1) is a Protein Coding gene.
+Diseases associated with CSHL1 include Isolated Growth Hormone Deficiency and Duodenum Adenoma.
+Among its related pathways are Innate Immune System and Growth hormone receptor signaling.
+Gene Ontology (GO) annotations related to this gene include hormone activity.
 An important paralog of this gene is CSH1.

 May be a novel gestational hormone required to compensate for absence of other members of the GH/CS cluster during gestation.